 Consent is affirmative, conscious, voluntary, and revocable.
-Consent to sexual activity requires of both persons an affirmative, conscious, and voluntary agreement to engage in sexual activity.
+Consent to sexual activity requires of each person an affirmative, conscious, and voluntary agreement to engage in sexual activity.

 It is the responsibility of each person to ensure they have the affirmative consent of the other to engage in the sexual activity.
-Lack of protest, lack of resistance, or silence, do not alone constitute consent.
+Lack of protest, lack of resistance, or silence do not, alone, constitute consent.
 Affirmative consent must be ongoing and can be revoked at any time during sexual activity.

-The existence of a dating relationship or past sexual relations between the persons involved should never by itself be assumed to be an indicator of consent (nor will subsequent sexual relations or dating relationship alone suffice as evidence of consent to prior conduct).
+The existence of a dating relationship or past sexual relations between the Complainant and Respondent will never by itself be assumed to be an indicator of consent (nor will subsequent sexual relations or dating relationship alone suffice as evidence of consent to prior conduct).